How to Choose the Right Thermostat for Your Home

 - Humidification control

 There are two ways for thermostats to be powered, either by line-voltage or low-voltage.
-To choose the type of voltage for your thermostat, you need to look at the current wire you have in your wall: A very thin wire requires a low-voltage thermostat, a heavy wire requires a line-voltage thermostat.
+To choose the right voltage, you need to look at the current wire you have in your wall: A very thin wire requires a low-voltage thermostat, a heavy wire requires a line-voltage thermostat.

 If you’re still confused as to what thermostat is the best fit for your Indianapolis area home and for your heating and cooling system, call the experts at Mister Quik.
 We’ll help you make the best choice for your home, budget and lifestyle.